 Almost every location has multiple points of access and egress, allowing attackers to sneak in via basements and hatches, or repel down from rooftops before kicking in windows or skylights.
 Surprise is a key weapon, so keep an eye on floors and ceilings.

 In PvP play your team must complete one of three objectives to take the match, each with specific parameters.

-The attacking team is charged with entering the area and securing a single hostage who must be escorted to an extraction point marked by a red signal flare.
+The attacking team is charged with entering the area and securing a single hostage who must be escorted out of range.
 The defenders must prevent the rescue without killing the hostage – if the hostage dies, the side responsible loses.

 A member of the attacking team is assigned a bomb defusal kit which they must plant on one of two objectives hidden within the map.
 Once planted, they must defend it until the defusal is complete.
 The defending team must stop them by fortifying the objective, neutralising the opposition or neutralising the defusal kit carrier.

 The attacking team must locate and occupy a specific room within the map and hold it for a fixed amount of time.
 The defending team must obstruct them, either by fortifying the area or neutralising their opponents before the time is up.

 Rainbow Six Siege is designed to expand as you play, rewarding success with new opportunities, equipment, and Operators.

 You’ll earn Renown for just about everything you do in Rainbow Six Siege, from completing your basic training to taking down the best players in intense ranked matches.
 Renown works as a universal currency allowing you to expand and customise your roster, buying new weapons and attachments, cosmetic skins, or unlocking additional Operators.